reframejs/reframe/docs/overview.template.md

 ###### Performance

 - **Static Browser** -
-  When setting `doNotRenderInBrowser: true`, the page is not loaded nor rendered in the browser.
+  Pages can be configured to not be loaded nor rendered in the browser.
 - **Code-splitting** -
   Pages load only the code they need.
 - **Server-Side Rendering** (**SSR**) -
-  Pages are rendered to HTML on the server before being rendered to the DOM in the browser.
+  Pages are fully rendered to HTML.
 - **Optimal HTTP caching** -
-  Dynamic responses are cached with ETag and static responses are indefinitely cached.
+  Dynamic responses are cached with ETag and
+  Static responses are indefinitely cached and dynamic responses
 - **Static Rendering** -
-  When setting `renderHtmlAtBuildTime: true`, the page's HTML is rendered at build-time (instead of request-time).
+  Pages can be configured to be rendered to HTML at build-time (instead of request-time).

 !INLINE ./top-link.md #overview --hide-source-path